About the JBL Stadium 82SSI

 Handles up to 400 watts RMS

 The Stadium Series 82SSI 8" sub handles up to 400 watts RMS, and it's optimized for use in a very small sealed enclosure.
 JBL uses the airflow from the internal works to cool the 2" voice coil, so you can rely on this sub to stay cool in the heat of battle.
-The sturdy polypropylene cone and nitrile rubber surround will stand up to all the abuses of heavy bass output.
+The sturdy glass fiber/paper laminate cone and rubber surround will stand up to all the abuses of heavy bass output.

 This Stadium Series subwoofer features SSI™ (Selectable Smart Impedance), a switch which lets you vary the sub's impedance from 2 ohms to 4 ohms to optimize its effectiveness.
 If you upgrade your amplifier or decide to add another sub, you'll be able to adjust the 82SSI's impedance to work best with your system.